gicentre/litvis/examples/algebra.md

 {( unambiguityAssessment |}

-Systematic shifts by 5% of votes cast towards leave or remain are easily detectable where they affect the majorty (shift between red and blue).
+Systematic shifts by 5% of votes cast towards leave or remain are easily detectable where they affect the majority (shift between red and blue).
 Systematic shifts that don't cross the 50% boundary are also detectable, although less obvious.
 See for example size of blue circles in Scotland or red circles in Midlands/Northern England.
 Therefore, no evidence for _confusers_ in design.

 - [x] passed?